Kai Staats

 Kai Kruse Staats is an entrepreneur, scientist, and filmmaker.
-He is the director of research for SAM at Biosphere 2 and oversaw the habitat's design and construction.
-Staats and his colleagues developed and built SAM as a hermetically sealed and pressurized research station and habitat analog for experiments related to living and working on the Moon and Mars.
+He is the Director of Research for the Space Analog for the Moon & Mars (SAM) and oversaw the design and construction of this hermetically sealed and pressurized habitat research station located at the University of Arizona Biosphere 2.

 At the Arizona State University School of Earth & Space Exploration, he contributed to the design of off-world human habitats as project lead for an Interplanetary Initiative Pilot Project called SIMOC, a research-grade computer simulation and instructional interface to a Mars habitat that is hosted by National Geographic.

 His last film series, funded in part by the NSF, chronicled the first direct detection of gravitational waves in 2015 by LIGO, where he served as a visiting scientist.

 Staats's work includes that done on iConji and Yellow Dog Linux.

 Career

 In 1995 he founded Terra Firma Design (TFD) and continued as its sole proprietor until 2000.
 TFD provided website development and marketing consulting principally for companies located in Northern Colorado, including a corporate identity package for Western Telecommunications, Inc. (WTCI), website design and maintenance for New Belgium Brewing Company, and the re-design of the RB5X, an educational and hobbyist robot then produced by General Robotics Corporation.

 In 1999 Staats co-founded, and for ten years served as CEO of Terra Soft Solutions, Inc. (TSS).
 TSS developed Yellow Dog Linux, a Linux operating system for the POWER architecture with support for embedded, desktop, and server chipsets by IBM and Freescale, and computer products by Apple, IBM, Sony, and others.
 Terra Soft delivered the desktop OS Yellow Dog Linux and turn-key high performance computing (HPC) solutions for DoE, DoD, NASA, and higher education customers.
 In 2008 Terra Soft was acquired by the Japanese company Fixstars and was renamed to Fixstars Solutions.
 Staats became the COO.